erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 # Running on Linux systems

-Give execution permissions to the file "Tekium_PAN_Hunter_Script.sh", for this the following command is executed:
+Give execution permissions to the "Tekium_PAN_Hunter_Script.sh" file.
+Use the following command:

 `chmod +x Tekium_PAN_Hunter_Script.sh`

-By default, the script looks in files with the extension: txt, csv, docx, xlsx, xls, doc and log.

-You must indicate the path where the script will perform the search (recursively).
+This can be changed using the parameters: The first parameter indicates the path where the search will be performed (recursively).
+The second parameter indicates the types of files where the PANs will be searched, these must be specified as follows: `txt,docx,xml` (separated by commas).
+The third parameter is optional and should only be used if you need to exclude certain directories or folders from the search.
+These paths must be specified as follows: `/home/user,/etc/,/bin` (separated by commas).

 For example:

-`.\Tekium_PAN_Hunter_Script.sh /home/user/Documents`
+`.\Tekium_PAN_Hunter_Script.sh /home/user/Documents txt,csv,docx,xlsx,xml /home/user/Documents/new_folder`

 # Example output